 Vallejo, Lifecolor, Tamiya, Mig Ammo, etc.

 Acrylic Paint Brands

 I primarily use acrylic paints.
-Mostly, this is because I can't deal with the harsh smells of enamels, and don't enjoy the smell of lacquers (but they don't affect me that much).
+Mostly, this is because I can't deal with the harsh smells of enamels and don't enjoy the smell of lacquers (but lacquers don't affect me as much).
 Now, understand the "acrylic" refers to the binder in the paint.
 The thinner may be water, alcohol, or even something else.
 But, the binding agent is an acrylic of some sort.
 Different brands have a different type of acrylic binder.
 Thus, each has a certain use.

 - Comes in several varieties.
 Model Color, Game Color, & Panzer Aces are all thick paint designed for hand-painting.
 Model Air is a little bit thinner but still works great for hand-painting.